Then There Were Five: Reception

 Then There Were Five capitalizes on the country setting and young Oliver's fascination with nature.
 Charisse Gendron writes, "Enright expresses the wonder in nature and in children's feelings.
 This is most remarkable in the chapter 'Oliver's Other World' in which the child ... is visited one night by a Luna moth."
-She also praises the fact that the emotional effect of Owen Meeker's death on his young brother is not ignored.
+She also praises the fact that the emotional effect of Oren Meeker's death on his young cousin is not ignored.

 The addition of Mark, according to Irene Haas, "adds much to the family and the book."
 Kirkus Reviews says "There is a certain guilelessness about Elizabeth Enright's stories – but they leave you with a warm and pleasant glow."
 The Saturday Review of Literature also liked the addition of Mark and the way he proved his worth to the Melendys.
 "Mark's whole relationship to the Melendy family and their final acceptance of him show a fine sense of values ...
 As you finish this story you can almost hear the children say: 'That is a good book!'."